shekhardtu/frontend-interview-questions/README.md

 **Note:** We are continously working to improve the questions quality and adding more question Incrementally.
 Please feel free to contribute to add more question, improve the articulation and correct the typos.

-A helpful list of Vuejs interview questions.
-You can assess the potential candidates or try yourself.

 ## General Interview Questions
 * What is virtual DOM?